-Learn Java for fun and profit!
-Java has been around a long time; on May 23, 1995, Java was born.
-It’s a mature language with a deep library bench that allows a programmer to create anything they would ever want to build.
+Java has been around for a long time; on May 23, 1995, Java was born.
+It’s a mature language with a deep library that allows programmers to create anything.
 Java software runs on Google’s Android, macOS, Windows, Linux, game consoles, and scientific supercomputers.
 There are plentiful resources for learning Java, and now we have another.

 Primary Use Cases

 Here are a few real-world use cases I’ve encountered.